Njenga111/Weather-ETL-Pipeline/README.md

 # **Weather ETL Pipeline*
 Extracts weather data from the Openweather API, Loads the weather data to a Postgress Database and Transform weather data.
+The weather data is sent to an email as scheduled.
 Data is sourced from OpenWeatherAPI